 Brimming with royal intrigue, court conspiracies, sex, violence, treachery, bloodshed and even a touch of cross-dressing, “Elizabeth” is superior historical soap opera that shrewdly sidesteps all the cliches of British costume drama with its bold, often modern approach.
-This richly entertaining saga is accessible enough to go beyond upscale crowds and possibly find wider appeal.
+Propelled by Shekhar Kapur’s muscular direction, by Michael Hirst’s witty script and, perhaps most significant, by Cate Blanchett’s remarkable performance as the Virgin Queen who ruled England for more than 40 years, this richly entertaining saga is accessible enough to go beyond upscale crowds and possibly find wider appeal.

 One of the principal role models here — which “Elizabeth” considerably betters — appears to be Patrice Chereau’s “La Reine Margot,” with a dash of “The Godfather” thrown in.
 Kinship with the former is especially apparent in the opening’s frenetic scene-setting, during which religious tensions in the country are illustrated and heretics are burned at the stake.

 Story kicks off in 1554, with England financially troubled, under threat from abroad and fiercely divided along religious lines.
 The ailing Queen Mary (Kathy Burke) maneuvers to restore Catholicism as the country’s single faith after the break from Rome by her father, Henry VIII.
 Having no heir to the throne, she underhandedly attempts to prevent her Protestant half-sister, Elizabeth (Blanchett), from succeeding her.
 But the ploy fails, and when Mary dies, Elizabeth is crowned, provoking the ire of Mary-loyalist the Duke of Norfolk (Christopher Eccleston).